seanox/virtual-environment/platform/Resources/platform/Resources/manual.md

 A VHDX file is created in the current directory with the name derived from the platform program.
 The virtual drive also uses this name.

-The drive can be mounted temporarily—either manually or using the platform program.
+The drive can be mounted temporarily -- either manually or using the platform program.
 When you open the virtual drive, a recommended directory structure is already present; however, it can be rearranged individually.